LiberTEM/LiberTEM/docs/source/install.rst

 Using virtualenv
 ################

-You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system wide Python 3.6 or 3.7 installation.
+You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system-wide Python 3.6 or 3.7 installation.
 For Mac OS X, using conda is recommended.

 To create a new virtualenv for LiberTEM, you can use the following command:

 .. code-block:: shell

-    $ virtualenv -p python3.6 ~/libertem-venv/
+    $ virtualenv -p python3.7 ~/libertem-venv/

-Replace `~/libertem-venv/` with any path where you would like to create the venv.
+Replace :code:`~/libertem-venv/` with any path where you would like to create the venv.
 You can then activate the virtualenv with

 .. code-block:: shell

     $ source ~/libertem-venv/bin/activate

-Afterwards, your shell prompt should be prefixed with `(libertem)` to indicate that the environment is active:
+Afterwards, your shell prompt should be prefixed with :code:`(libertem)` to indicate that the environment is active:

 .. code-block:: shell